 - Appraisal clause: Most auto insurance policies include an appraisal clause, which can be used to help settle disputes about physical damage claims between you and your insurance company.
 (The appraisal clause does not apply for claims you file with the other party's insurance company.)
 If you cannot reach an agreement with your company, you or your insurer can initiate the appraisal clause.
 Your appraiser and your insurer's appraiser then select an independent umpire to try to resolve the dispute.
 Check your policy or ask your agent or insurance company for more information about the appraisal clause.

 And that is it.
-While filing a claim is certainly no fun, following these seven steps will make the process almost as easy as getting free quotes and purchasing your car insurance at CarInsurance.com.
+While filing a claim is certainly no fun, following these seven steps will make the process almost as easy as getting free quotes and purchasing your car insurance through CarInsurance.com.